What are Short Breaks?

 There is a wide range of activities provided by organisations in the community which all children and young people can access such as Scouts, Brownies, sporting clubs and various youth clubs.
 These clubs may set their own criteria, for example the age of the children that each club/ activity is suitable for.

-Children and young people with disabilities and special educational needs should be able to access these activities if they want to.
-The people who run these activities have a legal duty to make reasonable adjustments to make sure children and young people with disabilities and special educational needs can access them.
+Children and young people with a disability should be able to access these activities if they want to.
+The people who run these activities have a legal duty to make reasonable adjustments to make sure children and young people with special educational needs and/or disabilities and can access them.

 To access universal services, parents, carers and young people should contact the provider directly.
 A list of these activities and organisations can be found on Coventry’s SEND Local Offer [https://www.coventry.gov.uk/localoffer].
-The Local Offer has been designed to provide information and support for parents of children with disabilities and special educational needs.
+The Local Offer has been designed to provide information and support for parents of children with special educational needs and/or disabilities.

 You may also be able to find support from Coventry's Family Hub service [https://www.coventry.gov.uk/familyhubs]